paul-ylz/type-thai/README.md

 # Type Thai
 ## A gist to mimic changing keyboard language input to Thai without having to do it in the browser.

+Developed for use in my [Thai Words app](https://github.com/paul-ylz/thai_words)

 This keymap should work accurately for Chrome and Safari browsers.

-Credit to [Scott Harvey](https://github.com/scottharvey) for actually making it work :)
+Credit to [Scott Harvey](https://github.com/scottharvey) for initiating, coaching

 In this example, `#new_entry_thai` is the `input` element that will now translate keypress events to Thai characters.